dudleycarr/nsqjs/README.md

   The maximum amount of time (seconds) the Reader will backoff for any single backoff event.
 * ```maxAttempts: 0``` <br/>
   The number of times to a message can be requeued before it will be handed to the DISCARD handler and then automatically finished.
-0 means that there is **no limit.** If not DISCARD handler is specified and `maxAttempts > 0`, then the message will be finished automatically when the number attempts has been exhausted.
+0 means that there is **no limit.** If no DISCARD handler is specified and `maxAttempts > 0`, then the message will be finished automatically when the number of attempts has been exhausted.
 * ```requeueDelay: 90``` <br/>
   The default amount of time (seconds) a message requeued should be delayed by before being dispatched by nsqd.
 * ```nsqdTCPAddresses``` <br/>
-  A string or an array of string representing the host/port pair for nsqd instances.
+  A string or an array of strings representing the host/port pair for nsqd instances.
   <br/> For example: `['localhost:4150']`
 * ```lookupdHTTPAddresses``` <br/>
   A string or an array of strings representing the host/port pair of nsqlookupd instaces or the full HTTP/HTTPS URIs of the nsqlookupd instances.